 School staff are trained to be aware of risk indicators of FGM.
-Concerns about FGM outside of the mandatory reporting duty should be reported as per the School's child protection procedures.
+Concerns about FGM

+12 DCFP Adolescent Safety Framework info and Safer Me Assessment outside of the mandatory reporting duty should be reported as per the School's child protection procedures.
 Staff should be particularly alert to suspicions or concerns expressed by female pupils about going on a long holiday during the summer vacation period.
 There should also be consideration of potential risk to other girls in the family and practicing community.